hrosicka/hrosicka/README.md

 - [**Determinant:**](https://github.com/hrosicka/Determinant) Attention, mathematicians!
 Finally, a matrix determinant calculator that won't let you down.
 - [**Czech Population Estimation:**](https://github.com/hrosicka/CzechPopulationEstimation) Hop aboard our pandas time machine and journey through the Czech Republic's population data.
 - [**Simple Selenium Example:**](https://github.com/hrosicka/SimpleSeleniumExample) Lazy?
 Automate Python website interactions with Selenium and Chrome webdriver - work smarter, not harder!
-- [**C++ Simple Console Applications:**](https://github.com/hrosicka/SimpleConsoleApplications) Welcome, aspiring programmers, to the ultimate treasure trove for budding C++ ninjas!
+- [**Baby's First Steps into C++:**](https://github.com/hrosicka/SimpleConsoleApplications) Welcome, aspiring programmers, to the ultimate treasure trove for budding C++ ninjas!
 This GitHub repository is your one-stop shop for embarking on an exhilarating journey into the world of console applications.
 - [**Cobol Basics:**](https://github.com/hrosicka/CobolBasics) Tired of Python?
 Try this!
 Calling all retro lovers, modern hipsters, and old-school programmers!
 Enjoy it!